lukePiper03/Chips-Challenge/README.md

 ![Home Screen](images/home-screen.png)

 # My own components
-For this project I was in charge of the app parts.
+For this project, I was in charge of the app parts.
 My responsibilities included create the GUI for the game, saving game states, loading game states, help Menu and keyboard accessibility.

 # My classes
-My class are found in the app folder, and include - Chips - Create the game and the different GUI and load different parts of game Controller - for player movement within game CustomButton - custom button for GUI design
+My class are found in the app folder and include - Chips - Create the game and the different GUI and load different parts of the game Controller - for player movement within the game CustomButton - custom button for GUI design
-Keys - for player movement within game
+Keys - for player movement within the game
 Main - starts game and calls Chips class